 - Assume the role of a health care team member

 - Function effectively under supervision

 - Accepts criticism and reflects upon provided feedback to improve performance and practice

 - Commits to lifelong learning

-The five year weighted average outcome results of the 2017 Annual Report Form (ARF) submitted to the medical Assisting Education Review Board (MAERB) from the Illinois Central College (ICC) Medical Assistant Program is as follows:
+The results of the 2021 Annual Report Form (ARF) submitted to the Medical Assisting Education Review Board (MAERB) from the Illinois Central College (ICC) Medical Assistant Program is as follows:

 - The ICC medical assistant program had a retention rate of 91.67% for the 2019 graduate year.